 |Hodgemoor Woods is a Site of Special Scientific Interest between Amersham, Chalfont St.Giles and Seer Green.
 For us it's an area of outstanding natural beauty, flora & fauna, funky great oaks, dedicated horse trails and lots of walking.
 The Forestry Commission (01296 625825) does what it can on limited budgets to maintain the woods, but depends on its users in the form of associations like ours to help with maintenance.

 Horse riders: The riding trails in Hodgemoor Wood are maintained by the Hodgemoor Riding Association for the Forestry Commission.
-Since 2000 the Hodgemoor Riding Association has raised close to £100,000 for renovating the paths in the woods and for off-road access.
+Since 2000 the Hodgemoor Riding Association has raised over £100,000 for renovating the paths in the woods and for off-road access.
 We have also generated a new bridleway and four new permissive trails...
 3000 metres of new track costing £36 per metre!
 The two pictures above are the same place, the Spring Link, before and after our work.
 Amazing.
 The objective has been to keep horses on their allocated paths and to free the wood from extensive areas of mud in winter.
 This makes the wood a nicer place for walkers and ramblers, and indeed, the Association was honoured by the British Horse Society's Access Award 2005 for the success of their work.
 As of 1 April 2008 it is compulsory to be a member of the Association to use the permissive trails in the wood.
 Membership includes sponsored rides, Le Trec, cross-country jumping, demonstrations and other events, access to Thames Valley Horse Watch information (on the web), your map of the woods and the 3-yearly e-newsletter.

 In addition to raising funds for the trails through club subscriptions and events, riders volunteer to do the work; here's a dozen of us in late November 2014, digging out mud off two sections of Susie's Loop and maintaining drains to keep ther water from settling where horses go.